nobodyisnobody/nobodyisnobody/README.md

 from a long-time hacker, who started in the eighties.

-you remember eighties maybe ?
+you remember the eighties maybe ?

+At that time an angry monkey could throw barrels at you.

 ![Capture d’écran_2023-06-05_08-26-16](./pics/donkeykong.gif)